cambridge-cares/TheWorldAvatar/Deploy/stacks/custom_ui/component/README.md

 Developers can edit the core styling for their needs in `src/css/component.css`.
 For styling custom components, please add the new classes and ids in the css file before compiling.

 ## 2. Compilation
 This directory has been designed to compile the Typescript and CSS source code through a Docker container.
 Other compilation workflows are beyond the scope of this document.

+Before compiling, please feel free to delete any of the subdirectory if you do not require the code to reduce the bundle.

-To do so, please run the following code:
+Please run the following code to compile on Docker:
 ```
 docker compose up -d
 ```